MicrosoftDocs/iis-docs/iis/extensions/smooth-streaming-client/media-element-state-transitions.md

 |ClipPlaying.
 (See note following table.)|ClipPlaying.
 If the clip was paused, it resumes.|ClipPlaying.
 If the clip was playing, it is paused.|ClipPlaying.
 An [InvalidOperationException](https://msdn.microsoft.com/library/2asft85a(v=vs.95)) error is thrown.|Stopped.
 All actions are stopped.|ClipPlaying.
 An [InvalidOperationException](https://msdn.microsoft.com/library/2asft85a(v=vs.95)) error is thrown.|Closed.|ClipPlaying.
 The track should be changed on the main video, but not on the clip.|ClipPlaying.
 The clip must play as scheduled.
 The clip starts in Playing state.
 The most recently started clip takes precedence, and any other clip is stopped and unscheduled.|

 > [!NOTE]
 > <p>The ClipPlaying state is used only to determine when a clip is in the active window.
 There are other states associated with the clip.
-Applications can use [ClipStateChanged](smoothstreamingmediaelement-clipstatechanged-event-microsoft-web-media-smoothstreaming_1.md) and [CurrentClipState](clipcontext-currentclipstate-property-microsoft-web-media-smoothstreaming_1.md) to get these states.</p>
+Applications can use <a href="smoothstreamingmediaelement-clipstatechanged-event-microsoft-web-media-smoothstreaming_1.md" data-raw-source="[ClipStateChanged](smoothstreamingmediaelement-clipstatechanged-event-microsoft-web-media-smoothstreaming_1.md)">ClipStateChanged</a> and <a href="clipcontext-currentclipstate-property-microsoft-web-media-smoothstreaming_1.md" data-raw-source="[CurrentClipState](clipcontext-currentclipstate-property-microsoft-web-media-smoothstreaming_1.md)">CurrentClipState</a> to get these states.</p>
+>
 > [!NOTE]
-> <p>The player state does not change to [Stopped](smoothstreamingmediaelementstate-enumeration-microsoft-web-media-smoothstreaming_1.md) when the manifest/license manager URL is invalid.
-Instead, the clip remains in [Opening](smoothstreamingmediaelementstate-enumeration-microsoft-web-media-smoothstreaming_1.md) state.</p>
+> <p>The player state does not change to <a href="smoothstreamingmediaelementstate-enumeration-microsoft-web-media-smoothstreaming_1.md" data-raw-source="[Stopped](smoothstreamingmediaelementstate-enumeration-microsoft-web-media-smoothstreaming_1.md)">Stopped</a> when the manifest/license manager URL is invalid.
+Instead, the clip remains in <a href="smoothstreamingmediaelementstate-enumeration-microsoft-web-media-smoothstreaming_1.md" data-raw-source="[Opening](smoothstreamingmediaelementstate-enumeration-microsoft-web-media-smoothstreaming_1.md)">Opening</a> state.</p>

 ## See Also